KristofferTroncoso/rheastagram/src/kanban.md

 * add search feature or remove searchbar
 * when deleting a post, should it delete all comments and likes associated with it?
 * try having one dynamodb table instead of 4 separate ones? see if that's possible?
-* try deploying to either amplify console or to s3 and cloudfront
+* add an admin account. a way to have power to delete any post or user.

 # In Progress